College Prep Stress doesn’t wait til junior year.

 Developmental college prep helps 8th, 9th, and 10th graders grow (develop) their self-awareness and self-efficacy by engaging in exciting, hands-on experiences that spark their passions while building the confidence to succeed socially, academically, and beyond.

 When teens feel overwhelmed, they tend to avoid/procrastinate, make choices quickly to avoid anxiety, or defer to the opinions of others.
+You can protect your teen from unnecessary stress and overwhelm by providing the right college prep guidance at the right time.
 Thankfully, teens thrive when we align college prep with what science knows about the teenage brain:

 Neuroscience: Helps teens manage overwhelm, tackle complex tasks, and focus.